-Lyell Sakaue is a principal in The Bridgespan Group’s San Francisco office.
-Since joining in 2015, he has supported a range of nonprofit organizations and funders to achieve greater social impact, with an emphasis on unlocking additional philanthropic capital for racial and economic equity.
-He has worked with the Audacious Project, the 1954 Project, and with high wealth families to define goals and strategies, design sourcing and selection processes, support portfolio organizations, and measure impact over time.
-He is a co-author of “What Ambitious Donors Can Learn From The Atlantic Philanthropies’ Experience Making Big Bets.”
+Lyell Sakaue is a principal in The Bridgespan Group’s San Francisco office and philanthropy practice.
+Since joining in 2015, he has supported a broad range of efforts to unlock additional philanthropic capital for racial and economic equity, including the 1954 Project, the Asian American Foundation, the Audacious Project, and PolicyLink’s Winning on Equity campaign.
+He works with philanthropic platforms and individual donors to define goals and strategies, design sourcing and selection processes, support portfolio organizations, and continually improve their giving over time.

 He is a co-author of “Philanthropic Sourcing, Diligence, and Decision Making: An Equity-Oriented Approach,” (Bridgespan.org, 2022), “Moving from Intention to Impact: Funding Racial Equity to Win,” (Bridgespan.org, 2021), “Overcoming the Racial Bias in Philanthropic Funding,” (Stanford Social Innovation Review, 2020), and “What Ambitious Donors Can Learn From The Atlantic Philanthropies’ Experience Making Big Bets” (Bridgespan.org, 2016).